Foamhenge: Design and construction

 Foamhenge was created in 2004 by Mark Cline of Enchanted Castle Studios as an April Fool's Day stunt to generate tourism.
 The idea for Foamhenge came to Mark in 1998, when he was inspired by 16 ft foam blocks that he saw at a local insulation manufacturer.
 Mark had the concept and materials, but needed a location for his creation.
-In 2004, he made an agreement with The Natural Bridge for rent-free land with the intention of attracting tourists to both sites.
+Later the same year, Cline made an agreement with The Natural Bridge for rent-free land with the intention of attracting tourists to both sites.

 Foamhenge was designed to match Stonehenge, with similarly sized pieces oriented in astronomically equivalent coordinates.
-The 'stones' are composed completely of styrofoam and painted gray, weighing approximately 420 lbs. apiece.
+The faux stones are composed completely of styrofoam and painted gray, weighing approximately 420 lbs. apiece.
 They are stabilized with embedded 2.5 in piping, extending from a concrete footing to the top of each stone.
-The entire structure was assembled in about ten days, as opposed to Stonehenge's construction period of about 1000 years.
+The entire structure was assembled in about six weeks, as opposed to Stonehenge's construction period of about 1500 years.

-Physical Decline and Move to Northern Virginia
+Physical decline and move to Northern Virginia

 Foamhenge stayed at the Natural Bridge site for over 12 years.
-By 2015, the foam pieces had deteriorated markedly due to the temporary nature of its construction and overexposure to the elements in a moderate climate.
+By 2015, the foam pieces had deteriorated markedly due to the temporary nature of their construction and overexposure to the elements in a moderate climate.
 Many of the pieces had fallen into disrepair to the point that they had split apart and held together with temporary supports.